 My best friend and I sat on the front stoop of my parents' old house where we talked about our future plans and dreams.
-I was in college at the time, and she had recently graduated.
-I'd grown up in an intact family, while both her parents had had multiple marriages.
+I was in college at the time and she had recently graduated.
+I'd grown up in an intact family while both her parents had had multiple marriages.
 "The bus is stopping here and I'm getting off," my friend asserted.
 I was well acquainted with her story and knew exactly what she meant.
-Despite having come from a line of indiscretions and broken marriages, she was determined to live a different life.
-She was hopping off the generational bus that had continually run the same sordid line, choosing to be led by Christ and not defined by her family's past.
+She was choosing to be led by Christ, not defined by her family's past.

-It's been at least twenty years since that conversation on the stoop.
-I've never forgotten her line about getting off the bus-time has a way of proving which bus we're actually on.
-All these years later, she'd confidently tell you that, by the grace of God, Jesus has defined her life apart from the generational and familial patterns that often feel as inescapable as our DNA.
-If I didn't believe Jesus could do this, what we're about to study in Joseph's life would simply be an anomaly instead of a testimony to what God is still doing today-bringing beauty from ashes.
+All these years later, she'd confidently tell you that by the grace of God, Jesus has defined her life apart from the generational and familial patterns that often feel as inescapable as our DNA.
+If I didn't believe Jesus could do this, Joseph's life that we're about to study would simply be an anomaly instead of a testimony to what God is still doing today-bringing beauty from ashes.

-As we begin our study of Joseph's life, we're going to see a life that, given the circumstances, shouldn't have made it out of the teenage years, much less flourished.
+As we begin our study of Joseph's life we're going to see a life that, given the circumstances, shouldn't have made it out of the teenage years, much less flourished.
 Without giving too many of the details away, Joseph was born into a family pierced by jealousy, favoritism, and competition-even murderous rage.
-His family of origin hardly set him up for success, spiritual or otherwise.
+His family of origin had hardly set him up for success, spiritual or otherwise.
 On top of that, the tragic turn his life took as a young man certainly seemed irredeemable.
 Joseph's emergence as a humble leader who would save a nation can only be explained by the power of God to triumph over the power of our pasts.

-As we begin our first week of personal study, I want to encourage you: Your identity need not stay rooted in past failures or past sin, even a past or harmful environment you had no control over.
+As we begin our first week of study, I want to encourage you that your identity need not stay rooted in past failures or past sin, even a past and harmful environment you had no control over.
 When you surrender to Jesus, the old and frail no longer have sway over the redemptive work He promises to do in your life.
 If God took what was meant for evil in Joseph's life and used it for good, will He not do the same for you?

-SETTING THE STAGE
+Day 1 SETTING THE STAGE

-GENESIS 12:1-9
+Genesis 12:1-9

-My grandfather, Charles S. Minter Jr., was an admiral in the Navy and the superintendent of the United States Naval Academy from 1964-1965.
+My grandfather, Charles S. Minter, Jr., was an admiral in the Navy and the superintendent of the United States Naval Academy from 1964-1965.
 Since his death in 2008, our family has been enamored with any new bits of information about his life that turn up.
 My brother recently found a transcript of an interview my grandfather did in the '80s.
 In that transcript we found pieces of news even my father didn't know, like the fact that my grandfather's grandfather was a Presbyterian minister in Covington, Virginia.

 In light of this discovery, I couldn't help but wonder if my great, great grandfather and his wife ever specifically prayed for the generations that would follow them.
 Did they ask God for their descendants to love Him, His Word, and His people?
-Is the work my Dad has been doing as a pastor for more than forty years and the work I'm doing now something seeded in us by God through the prayers of people we've never met?
 Of course God is always at work before any of us arrive on the scene, but it's been interesting to consider the ways He might have been working before me in my ancestors.